fshowalter/movielog-archive/reviews/suicide-squad-2016.md

 Back to Suicide Squad.

 The film struggled to hold my interest.
 There's a scene eighty-some-minutes in where the squad rescues Waller.
 I thought the movie over.
 But I'd forgotten the film's antagonists, a pair of supernatural entities bent on world destruction or some-such.
-Instead of the end-credits, I had to sit through forty more minutes of predictable plot points and bad CGI, most of which I’d forgotten by the following morning.
+Instead of the end-credits, I had to sit through forty more minutes of predictable plot and bad CGI, most of which I’d forgotten by the following morning.

 That's Suicide Squad in a nutshell.